New Hope Club: Touring

 New Hope Club opened for The Vamps on their 2016 UK tour, and for their tour of the UK and Ireland in the spring of 2017.
 They regularly performed "Oh Cecilia (Breaking My Heart)" with The Vamps during that tour.
 They also opened for Tini Stoessel on her 2017 Got Me Started Tour in Germany.
-They have also opened for Sabrina Carpenter on her North American summer 2017 De-Tour, and opened yet again for The Vamps on their fall 2017 tour in Australia.
+They have also opened for Sabrina Carpenter on her North American summer 2017 De-Tour, and opened yet again for The Vamps on their autumn 2017 tour in Australia.
 In August 2017, they performed at Arthur Ashe Kids' Day at Arthur Ashe Stadium in New York City.
 In the beginning of 2019 they did a special mini tour in Europe, doing shows in Paris, Amsterdam, Antwerp and Cologne.
-They embarked their first ever world tour, the Love Again Tour last June 8, 2019 in Manila, Philippines at the New Frontier Theater, continuing to Bangkok, Thailand and Seoul, South Korea.
+They embarked on their first ever world tour, the Love Again Tour, on 8 June 2019 in Manila, Philippines at the New Frontier Theater, continuing to Bangkok, Thailand and Seoul, South Korea.
 In the summer of 2019 they did shows in the US, and the tour visited a few countries in Europe as well.
 In the autumn of 2019 the tour visited the UK and Ireland.
-In 2022, they embarked on their Getting Better Tour, beginning on May 29 with acoustic dates in the U.K., and then fully electric dates in the U.S. beginning on July 12.
+In 2022, they embarked on their Getting Better Tour, beginning on 29 May with acoustic dates in the U.K., and then fully electric dates in the U.S. beginning on 12 July.
 They will also play dates in Europe, Southeast Asia and Latin America.